 This is a song that popped up while my phone was on random play.
 Chris Hill and I sang it a couple times and it is a simple and fun song.
-Lots of different versions of the lyrics to be had so we settled on what is attached.
+Lots of different versions of the lyrics to be had so we settled on our (Dm) version.
+You can play along with our video in GCEA tuning, using the (Dm) songsheet!

 "Highland Laddie", also known as "Hielan' Laddie", is the name of a Scottish popular folk tune "If thou'lt play me fair play", but as with many old melodies various sets of words can be sung to it, of which Robert Burns's poem "Highland Laddie" is probably the best known.